Monday, April 18, 2022

 How can this information help?
 When choosing a composite, you may want to use grooved decking boards.
 These boards don’t require drilling or nailing on their surface.
 Instead, they use a series of clips and fasteners to hold down the boards.
 On the other hand, if you’re still using ungrooved boards, you need to ensure that the nails and screws are intact to avoid unwanted accidents.

 Perhaps the most important reason why you should be familiar with contraction and expansion is because of deck board spacing.
-Deck board spacing refers to the amount of space in between the boards.
+Deck board spacing refers to the amount of space between the boards.

 Since the composite decking materials can expand and contract.
 So installing them too close to each other can cause friction between the boards.
 On the other hand, installing them too far from each other can leave big gaps when the boards expand.
 So what should you do?

 In general, you would want to leave 5-8mm from each board.
 You also have to consider your location.
 If you live in an area with a hot climate, the boards will be more likely to shrink.
-In this case, you want to shorten the gap for a little bit.
+In this case, you want to shorten the gap a little bit.
 On the other hand, you may want to space your decking boards more if you’re living in a place where it’s always wet and humid.